 Cortals de l’Ingla to Prat d’Aguiló, 11 km hike, 828 m+, 321 m-

-As it was almost lunchtime, we decided to stop there for a quick bite.
-We had brought a picnic from home, but you can also buy a sandwich or a meal in the hut.
+It was almost lunchtime, so we stopped there for a quick bite.
+We had brought a picnic from home, but you can also buy a sandwich or a warm dish in the hut.

 👌🏼 Our tip